BULLYING AND HARASSMENT POLICY (GP 47)

 7.2.3 progress made towards achieving the objectives of this policy.

-7.3 The Chief Safety Officer is responsible for fulfilling the University’s reporting obligations to WorkSafeBC.
+7.3 The Chief Safety and Risk Officer is responsible for fulfilling the University’s reporting obligations to WorkSafeBC.

 8.1 The legal and other University Policy authorities and agreements that may bear on the administration of this policy and may be consulted as needed include but are not limited to: